Marriage (TV series): Production

 In September 2021, it was announced that the BBC had commissioned Golaszewski's new drama, starring Walker and Bean.
 It was a co-production between The Forge and The Money Men, in association with All3Media International.

-The theme tune "Partita for 8 Voices: No 1, Allemande", an a cappella work by the American composer Caroline Shaw.
+The theme tune is "Partita for 8 Voices: No 1, Allemande", an a cappella work by the American composer Caroline Shaw.

 Episode list

 Reception

 The series received mostly very good reviews from critics, and mixed reviews from viewers.
 The Telegraph praised the first episode and gave it five out of five stars.
 Ben East of Metro, similarly, praised the first episode and gave it four stars.
 Rebecca Nicholson for The Guardian gave the first episode four out of five stars, remarking, 'There is a pitch-perfect realism to the way these characters talk without really saying anything, then put across what they really mean while saying nothing at all.
 It’s so cleverly done.'

 By contrast, Nick Hilton, writing for The Independent, gave Marriage two out of five stars, adding that the show would "bore you to tears".